sanderland/katrain/INSTALL.md

 You can try to manually install dependencies to resolve some issues relating to missing dependencies, e.g. the binary 'wheel' is not provided, KataGo is not starting, or sounds are not working.
+You can also follow these instructions if you don't want to install KaTrain, and just run it locally.

 First install the following packages, which are either required for building Kivy, or may help resolve missing dependencies for Kivy or KataGo.